Ainu culture: Tattoos

 Tattoos were an important symbol of the gods associated with the belief in spirits.
 The traditional tattoo around the mouth of an adult Ainu woman is thought to resemble a beard, but some believe it resembles the mouth of a sacred snake.

 When this traditional tattoo is applied, the mouth of the young woman is wiped clean and disinfected with hot water infused with the bark of alder.
 The tip of a mantis (small knife) is used to make fine scratches, and soot is rubbed in.
 Because the procedure is quite painful, the tattoo is applied in small increments, several times.
 Philipp Franz von Siebold, a German physician and naturalist living in Japan, went to the Ainu village of Hiratori, Ryusha-gun, Hokkaido, and found that "Ainu tattooing is done only on women, and begins with multiple horizontal wounds made with a small knife just above the upper lip of girls as young as seven or eight years old, where the soot is rubbed in.
 Once the tattoo around the mouth is done, the back of the hand and forearm are tattooed.
 Once a woman is married, she is no longer tattooed.

 In the case of men, there were also various tattooing customs in different regions.
 In some areas, men got tattoos on their shoulders, and in other areas, men got tattoos on their hands, which were said to improve their archery skills and make them better hunters.

-The custom of tattooing was seen as strange by the Japanese, and was banned by the Tokugawa shogunate and the Meiji Restoration government.
+The custom of tattooing was seen as strange by the Japanese and was banned by the Tokugawa shogunate and the Meiji Restoration government.
 The Meiji Restoration and the Edo Shogunate enacted a ban on tattoos in October 1871, but it was not very effective because Ainu women at the time believed that if they did not have tattoos, they would incur the wrath of the gods and would not be able to marry.
 Therefore, in September 1876, the law was changed to imposing punishment and suppressing religious freedom.
-Siebold recorded that he was asked by the Ainu people, who were bewildered by the Meiji government's ban on tattoos, if he could approach them to object to the ban.
+Siebold recorded that he was asked by the Ainu people, who were bewildered by the Meiji government's ban on tattoos if he could approach them to object to the ban.(?when?
+Siebold died in 1866).

 In modern times, some Ainu women paint their mouths black as face painting, especially at important events.

 The custom of tattooing flourished in Japan during the Jōmon and Yayoi (until around Umataikoku) and fell into disuse in Japanese society with the Yamatization (Yamato Court).
-It remained a custom in Ezo, but disappeared as they assimilated into Japanese society.
+It remained a custom in Ezo but disappeared as they assimilated into Japanese society.
 In Amami and Ryukyu, the custom remained until the modern era.
 The custom of tattooing women's faces has been revived among the Māori people in modern-day New Zealand, but tattoos specific to the Ainu people have been limited to temporary tattoos applied for specific events.